ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Index and back index commands don't obey horizontal margins.
 - At the moment VT3xx screen panning feature does not really work (it is imitated using scroll).
+- Function keys and editor keys are not handled properly on some notebooks.
+- Image zoom in and out keys are not working with jexer (v0.3.2)

 ## Version

-Terminal package is currently at v0.1.
+Terminal package is currently at v0.2.
 (It is considered a beta until v1.0)

+## Acknowledgements

+*Note that below list is incomplete and to be written...*
+- vttest, and other test scripts written for xterm are extensively used for testing of the Terminal ctrl.
+- ncurses, its demos and tests are also used in developing the Terminal package.
+- [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and window manager for terminal emulators, is heavily used as a test-bed for polishing the inline images support for the v0.2 of Terminal ctrl.
+And hopefully it will continue to be a test bed for future versions of the Terminal package.
+(Thanks [@Kevin](https://gitlab.com/klamonte)!)

 ## License

 	Copyright (c) 2019, İsmail Yılmaz